-Fort Hill Performing Arts Center, Inc.(FHPAC) has been formed in order to provide the greater community in this upstate region with a well-equipped commercial stage and production facility at a reasonable cost to the user.
+Fort Hill Performing Arts Center, Inc.(FHPAC) has been formed to provide the upstate New York region with a well-equipped commercial stage and production facility at a reasonable cost to the user.
 The theatre is located in the former Canandaigua Academy on North Main Street.
-It is a part of the Fort Hill residential apartment complex.
-FHPAC will renew and make use of an unused portion of the apartment complex, adding value, while giving the residents easy access to great entertainment.
-FHPAC is central to the upstate New York region, minutes from major routes and served by public transportation as well.
+It is a housed within The Fort Hill residential apartment complex.
+FHPAC makes use of what was once an an unused portion of the apartment complex.
+FHPAC is centrally located, minutes from major routes and accessible by public transportation.

 Gordon Estey (President of the FHPAC Board) attended school in this building, learning about theatre production on this stage, and then managing this theatre before starting his career of 44 years in technical theatre, including Broadway summer stock and professional lighting and scenic design, stage management, facility management and technical direction.
 He has been involved with over 460 productions to date.
 Gordon serves as lighting designer and technical director for Rochester Philharmonic Orchestra, Rochester City Ballet, Rochester Broadway Theatre League, Finger Lakes Opera and many local and regional companies.
 Gordon owns his own theatrical rental and production company formed in 1973 and serves as a sales rep for Reynolds drapery, builder of theatrical draperies and accessories.
 He previously served as director for fundraising events for UR Thompson health and director of events at Sonnenberg Gardens and many venues throughout the state over the last 25 years.
 Gordon recently retired from Canandaigua City School District having been manager of the Academy Theatre for 25 years.
 Gordon was one of the designers of the new Academy Theatre in 1985.

-FHPAC Board of Directors: Gordon J. Estey, President; Rosemary Park, Vice President; Tom Davis, Recording Secretary; Nancy Yacci, Corresponding Secretary; Deborah Wilbur, Treasurer.
-At large members; Cheryl Drake, Melody Drake Johnson, Adrienne Kantz, Scott Kesel, William Kenyon, Fred Magley, Ellen Polimeni, Belle Sargent.
+FHPAC Board of Directors: Gordon J. Estey, President; Rosemary Park, Vice President; Nancy Yacci, Secretary; Deborah Wilbur, Treasurer.
+At large members; Linda Bell, William Kenyon, Scott Kesel, Ellen Polimeni, Belle Sargent, Benjamin Willmott.